 An evaluation was carried out under the supervision of the President and Chief Executive Officer and the Chief Financial Officer of the design and effectiveness of the Company's internal controls over financial reporting.
 In making this evaluation, the President and Chief Executive Officer and the Chief Financial Officer used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in the 2013 Internal Control - Integrated Framework, as was done in the prior years.
-Based on this evaluation, the President and Chief Executive Officer and the Chief Financial Officer concluded, as of July 31, 2019, that the Company's internal controls over financial reporting could be considered ineffective as a result of a material weakness identified in the Company's internal controls over financial reporting related to the accuracy and completeness of information used in the execution of internal controls over critical spreadsheets and reports created from data extracted from the Company's information systems.
+Based on this evaluation, the President and Chief Executive Officer and the Chief Financial Officer concluded, as of April 30, 2019, that the Company's internal controls over financial reporting could be considered ineffective as a result of a material weakness identified in the Company's internal controls over financial spreadsheets and reports created from data extracted from the Company's information systems.
 There were no material adjustments to the Company's audited consolidated financial statements for the period ended January 31, 2019 and prior, however, as a result of the material weakness identified a possibility exists that material misstatements in the Company's financial statements would not be prevented or detected on a timely basis in the future.